Who we are

 We hope that you won’t ever need to, but if you would like to complain about our use of your personal information, please contact us using the contact details set out below.

 You also have the right to lodge a complaint with the competent data protection authority.
 If you are located in the UK the competent data protection authority is the Information Commissioner's Office (“ICO”) (the UK data protection regulator).
-For further information on your rights and how to complain to the ICO, please refer to the ICO website. [insert hyperlink to https://ico.org.uk/]
+For further information on your rights and how to complain to the ICO, please refer to the ICO website.

 How to contact us